Rocky5/ENVIOS/README.md

 limitations under the License.

 ## Installation
-* JELOS is a source based Linux distribution.
+* ENVIOS (JELOS) is a source based Linux distribution.
 To install, follow BUILDING.md and then write the resulting image to your micro sd card using your favorite image writing tool.

 ## Network Access
 * External services are disabled by default in stable builds.
 When enabled, the username for ssh and samba access is "root".
 The root password is generated during every boot, it can be found in the System Settings menu.